 If you have a free Vimeo account, remember that although you can upload 1080p, it’ll be downsized to 720p, so it’s worth choosing the 720 export option in Premiere Pro.

-4. Constant vs Variable Bitrate
+How to Understand Constant vs Variable Bitrate

 Part of the hierarchy in the export settings with H.265 (or 4) is the option to choose between constant or variable bitrates.
 Constant is, as you’d think, a standard bitrate across the whole film.
-Variable bitrate lets you set target and maximum bitrates, which means PP will aim for a certain amount of data throughout your video.
+Variable bitrate lets you set target and maximum bitrates, which means Premiere will aim for a certain amount of data throughout your video.

 Shots that are more complicated and need more data.
 With a variable bitrate, Premiere will up the allowance to that according to your maximum bitrate setting, keeping the bitrate of simpler shots down, so that your overall file size can be lower.
 If your ultimate destination is the web, you’re going to want a high bitrate for the reasons I mentioned earlier: it’ll get compressed again when you upload to various social media.